jamiewbarnett/t-ISSM/README.md

-# t-issm: Glacier fun with J-man and Felicity
+# t-issm: Glacier fun with J-man and Felis
 Email felicity.holmes@geo.su.se and jamie.barnett@geo.su.se if you have questions

 # Task 1: Choose your pokemon (glacier)